NeotomaDB/MetaExtractor/README.md

 ├── assets/                             <- Directory for assets
-├── docker/                             <- Directory for docker files │   ├── article-relevance/              <- Directory for docker files related to article relevance prediction │   ├── data-review-tool/               <- Directory for docker files related to data review tool │   ├── entity-extraction/              <- Directory for docker files related to named entity recognition ├── data/                               <- Directory for data
+├── docker/                             <- Directory for docker files │   ├── article-relevance/              <- Directory for docker files related to article relevance prediction │   ├── article-relevance-retrain/      <- Directory for docker files related to article relevance retraining │   ├── data-review-tool/               <- Directory for docker files related to data review tool │   ├── entity-extraction/              <- Directory for docker files related to named entity recognition ├── data/                               <- Directory for data